 - Appointment of key personnel to develop a dedicated adolescent and young adult cancer service at cancer centres.

 - Protocol on an end-of-treatment summary for all children on transition to adult services.

 - Work in the areas of education and psycho-social supports.

-Childhood Cancer Foundation is a member of the Irish Cancer Society Childhood Advisory Group on Child and Adolescent Cancers.
+Childhood Cancer Ireland is a member of the Irish Cancer Society Childhood Advisory Group on Child and Adolescent Cancers.

 The Advisory Group comprises of organisations that represent the voices and needs of children and adolescents with cancer, their siblings and parents, as well as survivors of childhood and adolescent cancers.

 - Department of Health Cancer Patient Advisory Committee – representing the interests of CAYAS and survivors.

 - Children in Hospital Ireland Network of Children’s illness groups.